Built-ins

 index:num s:string sub:string

-function finds the index of a substring sub
+The index function finds the index of a substring sub in a

 #startswith